Exhibition Curation as Authentic Pedagogy

 This kind of authentic learning activity needs to be properly scaffolded in order for it to be successful.
 The teacher must provide enough structure for the students to successfully navigate and learn through the process.
 It is important to provide students with a list of clear criteria for the exhibition (curatorial statement, minimum maximum number of artifacts, what community concerns/problems are they addressing with this exhibition etc.) I also start the project by having student groups submit a proposal on their theme and what kind of exhibition they intend to curate (art exhibition or history exhibit).
 In order to ensure that all students, regardless of their background, are included in the process, and actively participating in the experiential learning, I require that the group clearly define each student’s role and responsibilities before the curation begins.

 This is a project that can be done in-person or virtually.
 There are pros and cons to each approach.
-While an in-person exhibit gives students a great spatial experience of the process, and more opportunities to reach out to the community to coordinate, a virtual option provides students with a far wider set of options for including artifacts into their exhibition (artwork from famous galleries, for instance).
+While an in-person exhibit gives students a great spatial experience of the process, and more opportunities to reach out to the community to coordinate, a virtual option provides students with a far wider set of options for including artifacts into their exhibition (artwork from world-renowned museums, for instance).
 Whatever approach you choose to take, this learning activity can solidify concepts that have already been addressed, while providing students a meaningful opportunity to create their own experiential learning.

 Gonzalez, J. (2017).
 To Boost Higher Order Thinking, Try Curation, https://www.cultofpedagogy.com/curation/